TheRacetrack/racetrack/utils/plugin_bundler/README.md

     2. Run `make setup` inside Racetrack repository
     3. Activate Ractrack venv: `. venv/bin/activate`
 2. Go to the directory where your plugin is located.
-3. Run `racetrack-plugin-bundler bundle` to bundle a plugin into ZIP file.
+3. Run `racetrack-plugin-bundler bundle` to bundle a plugin into a ZIP file.